Raspberry Pi user manual

 r0/r90/r180/r270

-Optional No parameters: Set the display and touch direction of TFT, the default is 90 degrees, optional values are 0,90,180,270, (only one configuration can be added) -
+Optional No parameters required: Set the display and touch direction of the TFT, default is 90 degrees, optional values are 0,90,180,270 (only one configuration can be added) -

 Example: